 Kyushu, the southernmost large island of Japan, is chockfull of incredible interests of so many kinds.
 I have visited Kyushu in past years on business.
 During such trips I didn’t experience what visitors do in Kyushu, so I had no idea of the huge variety of amazing sights and experiences Kyushu can offer to us.
 Last year I decided to make Kyushu is the next destination for my annual tour to Japan.
 Thus was born the initial idea for Kyushu with Hiroko 2018.
 I have deeply studied the history, natural environment, onsen hot springs, geology, food, art and people of Kyushu.
 Then, I carefully picked the places, each of which highlights the unique characteristics of Kyushu.
-This past December, I made this circuit on my own to absolutely confirm my expectations for the tour.
+In December 2017 I made this circuit on my own to absolutely confirm my expectations for the tour.
 This tour plan is the result of my study and exploration: Kyushu with Hiroko 2018.
-Join me on this fascinating, educational, fun and delicious tour to Kyushu this November!

 Find the Trip Overview and some of the photos at the end of this note.

 Some of you may have heard these Japanese culinary words: kabocha (squash), kara-age (a deep-frying method without batter), tempura (deep-frying method with batter), chawan’mushi (savory egg custard), kasutera (pound cake) just to name a few.
 These words describe foods and cooking techniques brought from abroad to Kyushu, reflecting the rich history of foreign influence that extend back nearly 1500 years.
 This unique history of foreign influence is a major part of the fascination of Kyushu.
 It is very different from that experienced in the usual more familiar tourist precincts of Tokyo, Osaka and Kyoto.